StarlaToR/TowerDefense/README.md

 When you have selected the map you want to play with, you enter the game.

-        Gameplay:
+# Gameplay
 In this game, you must defend your base represent by the green building of the enemies that come from the red building.

 To place towers, you must first chose between your 3 towers :
 - the Classic, cheap, low damage, quick attack speed
 - the Slowing, really low damage but slow the enemy on hit, medium attack speed
 - the Explosive, expensive, high damage in explosion, slow attack speed If you don't have enough money to buy it, you can't place it.
 Once you chose your tower, you left click on its image in the right side of the screen, keep your click down and release it when your cursor is on the place you want to place your tower.